 Even within six months, a history of on-time auto loan payments can begin to show progress in your credit score.
-While paying off your car loan early may be an option—and seem like a good way to show responsibility each month you make an on-time payment is a valuable addition to your credit file.
+While paying off your car loan early may be an option—and seem like a good way to show responsibility and ‘rebuild my credit’ each month you make an on-time payment is a valuable addition to your credit file.

 If you pay off a 36-month loan in 8 months, it doesn’t provide as much history to credit bureaus.
 Of course, you will save on interest payments by paying off your loan early.
 It’s a balancing act based on your financial situation and the need to build credit with your auto loan.

-If you’re in an emergency situation and got bad credit, don’t worry.
-Car loans of America are here to help anyone going through financial emergencies.
-We work with bad credit scores and provide same day funding.
+If you’re in an emergency and got bad credit, don’t worry.
+Car Loans of America are here to help anyone going through financial emergencies.
+We work with bad credit scores and provide the same day approvals.

-There’s no doubt that rebuilding credit takes hard work and practice, but consistent loan payments and ensuring that you have the right mix of credit will put you on the right track to a better credit score in the future.
+No doubt rebuilding credit takes hard work and practice.
+Consistent loan payments and ensuring that you have the right mix of credit will put you on the right track!
+This is true for a better future.

 Here is some more information on rebuilding your credit.